iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - owner
 - status (the lifecycle standing of that specific asset version in the registry, such as draft, approved, superseded, deprecated, retired, or withdrawn)
 - linked dependencies (typed references to the exact asset versions, tools, APIs, datasets, and external services that this version depends on)
+- superseded by versioned asset, where applicable (typed reference to the newer versioned asset that replaced this versioned asset)
 - description
 - created date